MotoMatt5040/transcriber/ReadMe.md

 ```
 ##

-You how have all dependencies installed and can run the following script
+You now have all dependencies installed and can run the following script

 Files can be transcribed through the command prompt or terminal using the command ```whisper <filename>```